Shields Valley beyond Porcupine Cabin

 Directions

-From Livingston, travel north on Highway 89 to Wilsall.
+From Livingston, Montana, travel north on Highway 89 to Wilsall.
 Just north of Wilsall, turn northeast onto Shields River Road.
-Continue 8 miles to Porcupine Road, turn east and drive 8 miles to the cabin.
+Continue 8 miles to Porcupine Road, turn east (right) and drive another 8 miles to the cabin.
 High-clearance 4WD recommended.
-During winter, the last 2 miles are not plowed; skis, snowshoes, or snowmobiles required.
+In winter, the last 2-3 miles are not plowed.

 Amenities